-- 1. When a Cenovus ICP and/or if the ICP staff are activated either partially or fully. - 2.
+- 1. When a Cenovus ICP and/or if the ICP staff are activated fully to an incident within the City of Lloydminster's boundary. - 2.
 A significant disruption of major transportation routes and that is not a pre-planned event. - 3.
 If the incident creates significant service disruption including; basic services of any major institutions and their ability to continue to maintain services uninterrupted. - 4.
 If the incident triggers a moderate public concern and/or media involvement. - 5.
-Where the impact is or potentially might have effects beyond Cenovus property.
+Where the impact is or potentially might have effects beyond Cenovus or Husky Midstream property.